General Data Protection Regulation (GDPR) Policy.

-The General Data Protection Regulation (GDPR) is concerned with the personal information about you that I collect, store, and share.
+The General Data Protection Regulation (GDPR) is concerned with your personal data that I collect, store, and share.

 This page details my GDPR policy.